askari0102/Learning/Kubernetes/README.md

 6. **Repeat minor by minor**, dev → staging → prod, with a bake period.

 **Specific recent breakages to watch for** if you're crossing these versions:
-- **`Service.spec.externalIPs` deprecated in 1.36** — not removed, but upstream advises migrating off it; it is incompatible with dual-stack.
+- **`Service.spec.externalIPs` deprecated in 1.36** — not removed, but upstream advises migrating off it (security: CVE-2020-8554 / KEP-5707, not dual-stack).
 - **SELinux volume label changes** (GA in 1.36, with implications in 1.37) — can change how volumes are labeled on SELinux-enforcing hosts.
 - **etcd 3.6/3.7 upgrades** — there's a documented "zombie cluster member" footgun when upgrading to etcd 3.6.
 Read before you upgrade etcd.
 - **Declarative validation GA (1.36)** and **storage version migration enabled by default (1.37)** change some upgrade behaviors.